onyx-platform/onyx/doc/user-guide/environment.md

 Remember to always provide a replica for the node running the Local grouping handler!
 Losing this box in an under-replicated scenario will disallow Onyx from doing grouping operations.

-Finally, see the chapter on running multiple Coordinators for high availability.
-You should always have a stand-by ready to jump in in the case of failure of the primary.

 ### Test Environment

 #### Dependencies